Mange: Diagnosis

 Veterinarians usually attempt diagnosis with skin scrapings from multiple areas, which are then examined under a microscope for mites.
 Sarcoptes mites, because they may be present in relatively low numbers, and because they are often removed by dogs chewing at themselves, may be difficult to demonstrate.
 As a result, diagnosis in sarcoptic mange is often based on symptoms rather than actual confirmation of the presence of mites.
 A common and simple way of determining if a dog has mange is if it displays what is called a "pedal-pinna reflex", which is when the dog moves one of its hind legs in a scratching motion as the ear is being manipulated and scratched gently by the examiner; because the mites proliferate on the ear margins in nearly all cases at some point, this method works over 95% of the time.
 It is helpful in cases where all symptoms of mange are present but no mites are observed with a microscope.
 The test is also positive in animals with ear mites, an ear canal infection caused by a different but closely related mite (treatment is often the same).
 In some countries, an available serologic test may be useful in diagnosis.

+In wildlife various methods are employed to detect and diagnose sarcoptic mange.